-The Australian Genomics Health Alliance (AGHA) brings together more than 50 partner organisations committed to integrating genomic medicine into healthcare across Australia.
+Australian Genomics brings together more than 70 partner organisations committed to integrating genomic medicine into healthcare across Australia.

 Our goals are to shorten diagnosis times, enable early intervention and provide access to treatment for people with genetic disorders.
-Our research will develop the knowledge to translate genomic technology into clinical practice so patients and their families benefit.
+Our research is developing the knowledge to translate genomic technology into clinical practice so patients and their families benefit.

 Australian Genomics began meeting in 2014 as a group committed to improving access to genomic healthcare, and we have since expanded to include organisations from all around Australia and overseas - our members include clinical genetics services, research institutes, public pathology laboratories, hospitals, universities, professional bodies and patient advocacy groups.

 In 2015, Australian Genomics was awarded a $25 million grant from the National Health and Medical Research Council’s (NHMRC) Targeted Call for Research into Preparing Australia for the Genomics Revolution in Healthcare.